durdsvianna/springboot-template-b/README.md

 The application follows a clean architecture approach:

-- **Controller Layer**: REST endpoints for manual triggering of the sync process
+- **Controller Layer**: REST endpoints for manual triggering of the sync process and address management
-- **Service Layer**: Business logic for customer data synchronization
+- **Service Layer**: Business logic for customer data synchronization and address management
+- **Repository Layer**: Data access for address and state entities
-- **Client Layer**: External service communication
+- **Client Layer**: External service communication using reactive WebClient
 - **Scheduler**: Automatic triggering of the sync process
 - **Kafka Integration**: Publishing data to Kafka topics